 Click Receiver in the System Status panel to open the settings.
 The Receiver page allows you to add, delete and configure Receivers (physical receivers), Receiver Groups, and Video Walls.
-The KVM over IP Matrix Manager automatically adds Receivers connected to the local area network with a valid IP address.
+The KE Matrix Manager automatically adds Receivers connected to the local area network with a valid IP address.